zcorpan/html-parser-book/manuscript/parser.md

 > When the user agent leaves the attribute name state (and before emitting the tag token, if appropriate), the complete attribute's name must be compared to the other attributes on the same token; if there is already an attribute on the token with the exact same name, then this is a duplicate-attribute parse error and the new attribute must be removed from the token.

 The correct answer to the quiz is thus "a".
-Here’s another quiz about attributes:
+Here's another quiz about attributes:

 > Let's try another one.
 What attributes will `<img>` contain in the following case? [\#HTMLQuiz](https://twitter.com/RReverser/status/729640234892283904)
 >